Phone-GWP-group

 C Flute

-A combination of two flute sizes.
-Often B & C. Ideal for compression strength.
+A combination of two flute sizes, often B and C. Ideal for compression strength.

 Double wall

-Again a combination of different flutes is common to create these three walled corrugated boxes.
-These are more so used for heavy duty product shipping.
+Again, a combination of different flutes is common to create these three-walled corrugated boxes.
+These are more often used for heavy-duty product shipping.

 Triple wall